Skip to content

 “This is down to the fact he’s professional and real good, other than Anthony Joshua.
 I wouldn’t even so much as say that Anthony Joshua is better than him – skill-wise.

-“Ortiz has been doing it for a long time and nobody would fight him, which is kinda sad.
-He’s a good fighter and so nobody wants to fight you.
+“Ortiz has been doing it for a long time, and nobody would fight him, which is kinda sad.
+He’s a good fighter, and so nobody wants to fight you.

-“They call him ‘King Kong’, and the thing, is he’s a good fighter but don’t none of these people support him for the Cuban’s to come to his fight (against Wilder).
+“They call him ‘King Kong,’ and the thing is he’s a good fighter, but don’t none of these people support him for the Cubans to come to his fight (against Wilder).

 “Even though you’re a good fighter because you don’t draw big crowds’ people don’t want to fight you.
 They don’t have to because you don’t put bums on seats.
 But if you put butts on the seats, it’s different.

-“He fought Deontay and Deontay clocked him good.
+“He fought Deontay, and Deontay clocked him good.
 He also clocked Deontay.
-But the point of the matter is, he had to fight hard that fight and ran out of gas which caused him to break.
+But the point of the matter is he had to fight hard that fight and ran out of gas, which caused him to break.

-“That’s the art of the game, when you’re a big puncher you risk a chance of getting knocked out too.
+“That’s the art of the game.
+When you’re a big puncher, you risk a chance of getting knocked out, too.
 He was close to having that guy out.”

 HEAVYWEIGHTS